coolsnady/hcd/docs/json_rpc_api.md

   [Websockets](http://en.wikipedia.org/wiki/WebSocket)

-Websockets are the preferred transport for hxd RPC and are used by applications such as [dcrwallet](https://github.com/coolsnady/dcrwallet) for inter-process communication with hxd.
+Websockets are the preferred transport for hxd RPC and are used by applications such as [hxwallet](https://github.com/coolsnady/hxwallet) for inter-process communication with hxd.
 The websocket connection endpoint for hxd is `wss://your_ip_or_domain:9109/ws`.

 In addition to the [standard API](#Methods), an [extension API](#WSExtMethods) has been developed that is exclusive to clients using Websockets.
-In its current state, this API attempts to cover features found missing in the standard API during the development of dcrwallet.
+In its current state, this API attempts to cover features found missing in the standard API during the development of hxwallet.

 While the [standard API](#Methods) is stable, the [Websocket extension API](#WSExtMethods) should be considered a work in